 To promote awareness about various causes of headache pain, it is important to examine the ways teeth may contribute to the discomfort.
-The American Dental Associationn explains the link between the mouth and headaches.
-Teeth grinding, abcesses, and cavities can all lead to head pain.
+The American Dental Association explains the link between the mouth and headaches.
+Teeth grinding, abscesses, and cavities can all lead to head pain.

 Teeth Grinding.
 Teeth grinding is a destructive habit that often causes headaches.
 Although some people are unaware of the grinding that occurs, this clenching action creates tension in the jaw and face, which leads to headaches.
 Teeth grinding is typically the mind’s unconscious reaction to stress, anger, or anxiety.

 Symptoms of grinding include tooth sensitivity, worn enamel, chipped teeth, and face pain.
 An abnormal bite or missing teeth may cause this problem as well.
 The best way to treat the issue is through stress management or the use of a mouth guard.